Everything You Need To Know About Running With Gels

 Make sure to drink at least 4 to 6 ounces of water with every energy gel to help wash down the consistency and facilitate digestion of the glucose into your bloodstream.

-This will also help manage your hydration strategy in tandem with your fueling strategy, so you don’t have to think about drinking sports drinks or water separately from fueling.
+This will also help manage your hydration in tandem with your fueling, so you don’t have to think about drinking sports drinks or water separately from fueling.

-Do not take energy gels with sports drinks, as this will be too much sugar all at once and can upset your stomach.
+If you take energy gels with a sports drink, it may be too much sugar to ingest all at once and can upset your stomach.

 #4: Use Your Teeth